A Battle Against Brainwashing

 I stayed silent, so the captain said viciously, “You won’t be good unless I’m harder on you.”
 He turned around, picked up a thermos, and dumped a cup of boiled water on me.
 I screamed in pain.
 He said coldly, “Will you talk?”
 I said fearlessly, “I don’t know anything!”
 Infuriated after hearing that, he dumped two more cups of boiled water on my stomach.
 He saw I wasn’t in as much pain as before, so he touched my stomach and yelled that the water wasn’t hot.
 He then turned around and ordered to have a pot of water boiled.
 Then he got an evil grin on his face and said, “In a moment you’ll get a taste of boiling hot water being poured on your body.”
 I couldn’t help but feel scared when I heard this and thought about how the hot water before had been cooler than that.
 If I had truly boiling water poured on me, would I be able to take it?
 Nervous and afraid, I silently prayed to God: “Almighty God, please give me faith and strength.
 I want to stand witness and not betray You or sell out brothers and sisters.”
 I thought of God’s words after my prayer: “Faith is like a single log bridge: Those who cling abjectly to life will have difficulty in crossing it, but those who are ready to sacrifice themselves can pass over, sure of foot and worry-free” (“Chapter 6” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
-I thought over God’s words and realized that having timid and fearful thoughts was falling prey to Satan’s tricks, and I saw I didn’t have true.
+I thought over God’s words and realized that having timid and fearful thoughts was falling prey to Satan’s tricks, and I saw I didn’t have true faith in God.
 I had to put my life on the line and lean on God in every moment to stand witness.
 This understanding gave me the faith I needed to face the torture awaiting me.

 Just then, he lit a cigarette and took two long drags, stood in front of me and said, smiling wickedly, “Sit tight, the water’s almost ready!”
 As he spoke, he placed the tip of his cigarette on my chest right where I’d been scalded by the water.
 I kept trying to pull back from the pain.
 The water was boiling seven or eight minutes later.
 Seeing the water bubbling and emitting steam from the kettle, my scalp started tingling, I was shuddering, and all my hair was standing on end.
 He carried the kettle over, opened the lid, and came close to me.
 I could feel the steam on my body.
 Then he pressed the hot water kettle right against my stomach.
 I felt a searing pain and instinctively cried out.
 He took that opportunity to ask me again if I’d talk, and seeing me stay quiet, he grabbed a cup, filled it with water, and splashed it on my chest.
 It hurt so much that I leaped up, and he kept splashing me with hot water until the kettle was empty.
 I couldn’t stop shaking, and the entire front of my body was covered in blisters from the burns.
 The biggest ones were the size of an egg.
 The instructors couldn’t bear the sight and wanted to leave, so he went straight to the door and locked them in, then yelled, “Don’t go, stay here and watch.
 See how I show him what’s what.”
 Then he told them to go boil more water.
 I couldn’t hold back my fear when I heard that.
 I thought, “There is more, and if the first pot of water has left me in that state, what will more burns do to me?
 Will I be able to stay strong?”
 I called out to God nonstop, asking Him for faith and strength.
 Then these words from God came to mind: “Those in power may seem vicious from the outside, but do not be afraid, for this is because you have little faith.
 As long as your faith grows, nothing will be too difficult” (“Chapter 75” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 The police torturing me was happening with God’s permission.
 God wanted to perfect my faith.
 No matter how evil, how savage they were, it was still in God’s hands.
 As long as I prayed and leaned on God, I knew God would guide me to triumph over Satan’s torture.
 I didn’t feel as afraid anymore and I had the faith to keep facing the torment.